 - Pay off as many of your outstanding balances as possible.
 Work toward becoming debt-free.

 As your credit score improves, look for credit cards with low interest rates.
 The better your credit score, the better interest rates you’re likely to be offered.

 How to lower your credit card’s APR

 What is a good credit card APR?
 In general, a good APR for a credit card is at or below the national average.
-However, a good APR for you might depend on your credit score.
+A good APR for you, however, depends on your credit score.
 Work on getting your score as high as possible to gain access to credit cards with lower interest rates.
-If you want to avoid paying credit card interest, balance transfer credit cards can help you pay down your old balances interest-free — but the best way to avoid credit card interest is to never carry a balance at all.
+If you want to avoid paying credit card interest, balance transfer credit cards can help you pay down your old balances interest-free—but the best way to avoid credit card interest is to never carry a balance at all.